 The OpenSearch Project will continue to maintain the existing Logstash plugins for OpenSearch.
 To install the plugins, first download Logstash from Elastic and then run the following commands.

 And to install the logstash-input-opensearch plugin, run:

 bin/logstash-plugin install logstash-input-opensearch

 In the coming weeks, we will improve the documentation on using these plugins with the Logstash distribution and start to remove the download links for the existing distribution.
-We plan to stop releasing new versions by the end of July 2023.
-And we will retain existing download URLs through October 2023 to give you time to update any automation you have in place.
+We released the last update to the distribution - Logstash 8.9.0 - in August 2023.
+There will not be any further updates to the Logstash distribution.
+However, we will retain existing download URLs through October 2023 to give you time to update any automation you have in place.
 We encourage our Logstash users to migrate to Apache-licensed Logstash provided by Elastic today.